FuckerLinda/upup/readme.md

 for example:

-you can use `python3 upup.py -i ./dictionary.txt -o /new.txt` to capitalise initials in your dictionary.txt and output as new.txt.
+you can use `python3 upup.py -i ./dictionary.txt -o /new.txt` to capitalise the first letter of each line in your dictionary.txt and output as new.txt.